elringus/sprite-dicing/README.md

+**Due to a Unity bug, compression ratio is degraded on atlas rebuild; please vote on the tracker to make it fixed as soon as possible: https://issuetracker.unity3d.com/product/unity/issues/guid/1327771**

 This plugin is used in **Naninovel** — visual novel engine extension for Unity.
 [Check it out on the Asset Store!](https://u3d.as/1pg9)

 ## Installation